Skip to content

 )

-The function ccmod_add implements the modular adder which adds the (classical) number \(a\) to the b-register modulo \(N\) in the QFT space.
-The function receives \(a\) and \(N\) as CInts: classical integers parameters.
-The un-controlled, controlled and doubly controlled adders in the QFT space are implemented by the function phase_lad.
-The functions which check the msb of the b-register and conditionally flip the auxiliary qubit is check_msb.
-Notice that at this stage, as we don't use SWAP after the QFT, the msb is the first qubit.
+The ccmod_add function implements the modular adder, which adds the (classical) number \(a\) to the b-register modulo \(N\) in the QFT space.
+The function receives \(a\) and \(N\) as CInts: classical integer parameters.
+The uncontrolled, controlled, and doubly controlled adders in the QFT space are implemented by the phase_lad function.
+The function that checks the MSB of the b-register and conditionally flips the auxiliary qubit is check_msb.
+Because we do not use SWAP after the QFT, the MSB is the first qubit at this stage.

 from classiq.qmod import QNum, bind, control, within_apply